jayxu9000/File_Organizer/README.md

 # File_Organizer

 Usage is simple.
 Download and run the exe file below.
+If you or your computer doesn't trust the file, run it on a VM.
+This file is 100% safe.

 [Download File_Organizer.exe](https://drive.google.com/file/d/17bTRxpqvOl4GQSfCzd2ZmZLOb9vlk9p8/view?usp=sharing)